MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 Acquiring players is something all games must consider, for obvious reasons.
 Traditionally, player acquisition has been focused on pre-launch excitement building and attracting players to purchase a game as soon as it is available.

 For LiveOps focused games, however, player acquisition is an ongoing process.
-Developers must consider a variety of acquisition channels both for their effectiveness at driving interest and installs but also for their quality of player
+Developers must consider a variety of acquisition channels both for their effectiveness at driving interest and installs but also for their quality of player.

 For most LiveOps games, it is not enough to just add more players, they need to be players that will stick with your game and become a part of the community.